Pyrrha-Foundation/pyrrha-coin/doc/bu-electrum-integration.md

 ## Overview

-Nexa includes support for electrum server (from version 1.6, Linux x64 only).
+Pyrrha includes support for electrum server (from version 1.6, Linux x64 only).

 The server is maintained as a [separate piece of software](https://github.com/BitcoinUnlimited/ElectrsCash), but is integrated with the node software.
 Its process has the same lifetime as the bitcoind process, uses the same log files and adds functionality to the same RPC interface.
 Detailed documentation exists [here](https://github.com/BitcoinUnlimited/ElectrsCash/blob/master/doc/usage.md).